"It's untenable": Minority says ministers are not taking parliament serious

 He said the behaviour of not showing up was problematic and urged more action to be taken to ensure they respond to their summons.

-YEN.com.gh reported that the Bawku Central Member of Parliament, Mahama Ayariga, says the government’s plan to recruit 11,000 individuals into various security agencies is scandalous.
+YEN.com.gh also reported that the Bawku Central Member of Parliament, Mahama Ayariga, said the government’s plan to recruit 11,000 individuals into various security agencies is scandalous.

 He said that if the government proceeds with the recruitment process, it will be considered one of the most scandalous incidents in Ghana’s security history.